-(I) served or furnished on the premises of a nonprofit corporation or association organized and operated exclusively for religious or charitable purposes, in furtherance of any of the purposes for which it was organized; with the net proceeds of the food or beverage to be used exclusively for the purposes of the corporation or association;
+(I) served or furnished on the premises of a nonprofit corporation or association organized and operated exclusively for religious or charitable purposes, in furtherance of any of the purposes for which it was organized, with the net sales revenues of the food or beverage or alcoholic beverages to be used exclusively for the purposes of the corporation or association;

 (II) served or furnished on the premises of a school as defined herein;